Nancy Troske - Goldsmith

 About Nancy Troske - The Ancient Art of Granulation

-Granulation is the art of creating a surface pattern on jewelry with tiny balls, and dates back to the third millennium BC.
-The technique was invented in the Eastern Mediterranean and Egypt and later refined by Etruscan goldsmiths.
+Granulation is the ancient art of creating intricate surface patterns on jewelry using tiny spheres of metal, or granules.
+This technique dates back to the third millennium BCE, originating in the Eastern Mediterranean and Egypt before being refined by the Etruscans.
+Some of the earliest known granulated pieces are attributed to ancient Troy.

 The Art of Classical Loop in Loop Chains